codazoda/x2/README.md

 ## Todo

-- Allow a key to be passed somehow
+- Allow a key to be passed via http basic auth
 - Encrypt the image before storage
 - Decrypt the image before display
-- Redirect after image upload
+- Maybe use an alternate "browse" button